krahets/hello-algo/en/docs/chapter_tree/avl_tree.md

 ### 4. &nbsp; Left-right rotation

-As shown in the Figure 7-31 , for the mirror case of the above unbalanced binary tree, a "right rotation" needs to be performed on `child` first, followed by a "left rotation" on `node`.
+As shown in Figure 7-31, for the mirror case of the above unbalanced binary tree, a "right rotation" needs to be performed on `child` first, followed by a "left rotation" on `node`.

 ![Left-right rotation](avl_tree.assets/avltree_right_left_rotate.png){ class="animation-figure" }